gamblevore/speedie/Documentation/Message.md

             genre "Computer"
             price "44.95"
             publish_date "2000-10-01"
-            description "An in-depth look at creating applications \n      with XML."
+            description "An in-depth look at creating applications with XML."
     ...

 Much better!
 Actually the file is 25% smaller already, although XML->Jeebox can usually save a lot more than that.
 From now on, we can pass in `books.box` instead of `books.xml` to our app.